-There’s nothing like freshly baked bread.
+There’s nothing like freshly baked homemade bread.
 Plenty of wonderful recipes exist, but for the pièce de résistance, you’ll want to consult Julia Child and her superlative French bread recipe.
 This essential recipe is in Mastering the Art of French Cooking Vol. 2 (a must-have tome for any home cook).
 But you can easily google the recipe or watch the master herself at work over on YouTube.

 As I come from a long line of bakers, I break out my mixing bowls at least once a week.
 I’ve made my fair share of sourdough loaves, dinner rolls, focaccia and soda bread, but I’ve never made French bread.
 Needless to say, I was keen to try this recipe.
 Here’s how I got on!